OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/install-and-configure-drupal.md

 php web/core/scripts/drupal quick-start demo_umami
 ```

-For a more in-depth look at what's required to get Drupal installed and running on a local development environment check-out [Chapter 3: Installation](https://drupalize.me/series/user-guide/installation-chapter) of the Drupal 8 User Guide.
+For a more in-depth look at what's required to get Drupal installed and running on a local development environment, check out [Chapter 3: Installation](https://drupalize.me/series/user-guide/installation-chapter) of the Drupal 8 User Guide.

 ## Download and enable contributed modules